-Opinion | Imagine 2025 with a Republican government and no filibuster.
-Welcome to the apocalypse.
+Opinion | Kill the filibuster — and reap what you sow

 Another response is that damage is asymmetric: The filibuster harms Democrats more than it does Republicans because Democrats have more interest in passing legislation, not simply blocking or undoing it.
 By contrast, Republicans’ top priorities, cutting taxes and confirming judges, can be accomplished by majority vote, thanks to budget reconciliation rules and the end of the judicial filibuster.
 Maybe, but even the partial list at the top of this column should give progressives pause.

-Conversely, the argument continues, the risks of eliminating the filibuster are not as big as they appear for Democrats because the legislation they back enjoys public support —witness Republicans’ inability to corral even a majority to repeal the Affordable Care Act.
+Conversely, the argument continues, the risks of eliminating the filibuster are not as big as they appear for Democrats because the legislation they back enjoys public support — witness Republicans’ inability to corral even a majority to repeal the Affordable Care Act.
 Maybe, again, but Democrats can’t count on another John McCain to show up at the last moment with another thumbs-down.

-A final, unsettling argument for elimination is that, combined with other anti-majoritarian structures and tactics, most notably the distribution of Senate seats that gives smaller (and redder) states an outsized voice, the filibuster operates as a democracy-prevention device.
+A final, unsettling argument for elimination is that, combined with other anti-majoritarian structures and tactics, most notably the distribution of Senate seats that gives less populous (and redder) states an outsize voice, the filibuster operates as a democracy-prevention device.

 Under this argument, a Senate whose minority reflects an even smaller minority of the voters is empowered to block measures that would fortify the democratic process by making voting more accessible and making representation more equitable.
 The filibuster helps frustrate measures to eliminate partisan gerrymandering, strengthen the voting rights of minorities and make voting more accessible to everyone.